HariSekhon/Knowledge-Base/travel.md

 They have zero tolerance for criminals or welfares spongers.
 They would literally deport half of the UK, which is why it's a nicer place.

+#### Driving in UAE

+Do not use Google Maps in Dubai, it is awful.

+It will give you wrong directions or verbal instructions that do not match the map direction, leading you to taking many wrong turns which can cost you half an hour in journey time as you try to navigate around large blocks of motorways.

+Use Waze instead.

 #### Dubai